RyuGames/Particles/README.md

 An example project is available in the ParticlesExample target to demonstrate the capabilities.

-The default particles look is this:
+The default `ParticlesView` look like this (with the black background and white particles color):

 ![defaultparticles](https://user-images.githubusercontent.com/10342911/52456613-62df9d00-2b0a-11e9-9471-24d2e0dbd95e.png)

-It can be greatly customized, such as like this:
+It can be customized to your specific liking, such as like this (with a blue background and red particles color):

 ![customparticles](https://user-images.githubusercontent.com/10342911/52456612-61ae7000-2b0a-11e9-8839-e72f09e5f6b9.png)